 Once per day, you can use summon monster III as a spell-like ability, only to summon creatures of chaotic evil alignment.
-As you advance in the master of masks class, you can summon increasingly powerful creatures: At 4th level, you can instead use summon monster IV; at 7th level, summon monster V; and at 10th level, summon monster VI.
+As you advance in the master of masks class, you can summon increasingly powerful creatures: At 4th level, you can instead use summon monster IV; at 7th level, summon monster VI.